 Karen is a “people person” who enjoys nurture, nature, and life.
-She is a certified wellness practitioner, a licensed massage therapist, a former communications professor, magazine publisher and wellness director.
-Her passions include living creatively, finding joy and sacred in the simple things, and giving back.
-She is originally from the suburbs of Chicago — loves art, music, dancing, reading, nature, sculpture, living eco-consciously and cooking.
+She is a licensed massage therapist, a certified wellness practitioner, a former communications professor, magazine publisher and wellness director.
+Her passions include living creatively, finding joy and sacred in the simple things, eating healthy and giving back.
+She is originally from the suburbs of Chicago and loves abstract art, music, dancing, reading, sculpture, photography, living eco-consciously and cooking.
 She volunteers at a number of local non-profits and currently also helps support The Hill Country Visitors Magazine – linking people, places and things.

-Mike is an introspective and creative author, a tiny house advocate and sales rep, a self-taught chef, and has a passion for writing novels.
-A former English professor, business consultant and real estate broker he loves his eclectic life of helping others reach their Tiny House goals, writing in between, and supporting the B&B. He has a historical fiction trilogy almost complete.
-A natural born Texan, he spends a large chunk of his time reading, writing, visiting guests, and occasionally watching cooking shows and the history channel.
+Mike is an introspective and creative thinker, a tiny house advocate, designer and sales representative, a self-taught chef, and has a passion for writing novels.
+A former English professor, business consultant, and real estate broker he loves his eclectic life of helping others reach their Tiny House goals, writing in between, and supporting the B&B. He has a historical fiction trilogy almost complete.
+A natural born Texan, he spends a large chunk of his time reading, writing, visiting guests, and on rare occasions, watching cooking shows and the history channel.

-Together, they moved to this beautiful 10-acre property to establish Natural Awakenings “healthy living” magazine wanting to educate the community on all things healthy, well, and green…and to connect readers to quality providers in the area.
+Together, they moved to this beautiful 10-acre property to establish Natural Awakenings “healthy living” magazine wanting to educate the community on all things healthy, well, and green with a goal of connecting readers to quality providers in the area.
 After selling the magazine in 2011, they opened their guest house to those wanting a warm, welcoming and peaceful get-away.
-They added a Tiny House to their rental options in 2016, and work with ESCAPE TRAVELER, builders of beautifully built RVIA-certified Tiny Houses on wheels, and allow a “try before you buy” option to Tiny House purchasers.
+They added their first Tiny House to their rental options in 2016, and shortly thereafter, started selling Tiny Houses and Tiny Shells to the community at a very affordable price which can be shipped anywhere in the Continental U.S.